Battery Park City: Site and formation

 By the late-1950s, the once-prosperous port area of downtown Manhattan was occupied by a number of dilapidated shipping piers, casualties of the rise of container shipping which drove sea traffic to Port Elizabeth, New Jersey.
 The initial proposal to reclaim this area through landfill was offered in the early-1960s by private firms and supported by the mayor, part of a long history of Lower Manhattan expansion.
 That plan became complicated when Governor Nelson Rockefeller announced his desire to redevelop a part of the area as a separate project.
 The various groups reached a compromise, and in 1966 the governor unveiled the proposal for what would become Battery Park City.
 The creation of architect Wallace K. Harrison, the proposal called for a 'comprehensive community' consisting of housing, social infrastructure and light industry.
-The landscaping of the park space and later the Winter Garden was designed by M. Paul Friedberg.

 In 1968, the New York State Legislature created the Battery Park City Authority (BPCA) to oversee development.
 Rockefeller named Charles J. Urstadt as the first chairman of the authority's board that year.
 He then served as the chief executive officer from 1973 to 1978.
 Urstadt later served as the authority's vice chair from 1996 to 2010.
 The New York State Urban Development Corporation and ten other public agencies were also involved in the development project.
 For the next several years, the BPCA made slow progress.
 In April 1969, it unveiled a master plan for the area, which was approved in October.
 In early-1972, the BPCA issued $200 million in bonds to fund construction efforts, with Harry B. Helmsley designated as the developer.
 That same year, the city approved plans to alter the number of apartments designated for lower, middle and upper income renters.
 Urstadt said the changes were needed to make the financing for the project viable.
 In addition to the change in the mix of units, the city approved adding nine acres, which extended the northern boundary from Reade Street to Duane Street.